ArturBrito/auth/README.md

 The system ensures:

 - **Stateless Authentication:** With JWT, user sessions are managed without maintaining server-side state.
-- **Role-Based Access Control:** Permissions can be implemented by encoding roles or privileges into the token claims.

 It supports registration and authentication via:
 - **Username and password**